bolunxu/bolunxu.github.io/_pages/Group.md

   margin-right: 10px;
   margin-left: 0px;" src="/assets/images/fan.jpeg" width="165px" >

-**Zhiyuan Fan** (joint with [James Glynn](https://www.energypolicy.columbia.edu/dr-james-glynn)) received his M.S. degree from Columbia University Mechanical Engineering and worked as research associate at the Center on Global Energy Policy.
+**Zhiyuan Fan** received his M.S. degree from Columbia University Mechanical Engineering and worked as research associate at the Center on Global Energy Policy.
 His research focuses on transitional energy infrastructure analysis using energy system modeling tools, especially energy infrastructure in supporting carbon-neutral economic development.
 He is also an active member of the Energy System Modeling Program at the Center on Global Energy Policy (CGEP), SIPA, Columbia University.
 <br />
 <br />